mshabunin/opencv/doc/tutorials/introduction/general_install/general_install.markdown

 ```

 @note
-If you want to build software from more than one repository, make sure that they are compatible with each other.
-For OpenCV it means that _opencv_ and _opencv_contrib_ repositories must be checked out to the same tag and snapshot archives are downloaded from the same release.
+If you want to build software using more than one repository, make sure all components are compatible with each other.
+For OpenCV it means that _opencv_ and _opencv_contrib_ repositories must be checked out at the same tag or snapshot archives are downloaded from the same release.

 ## Step 2: Configure {#tutorial_general_install_sources_2}